DanielGascaGarcia/pbt-paper2-peaks-pipeline/README.md

 identical.

 The code archived with the original article executes but does not regenerate the outputs reported there.
-The divergence has been localised to the midnight-overflow trimming stage, and the most likely explanation is that the original outputs were produced across several partial runs accumulating in a shared output directory — a condition that cannot be recreated.
+The most likely explanation is that the original outputs were produced across several partial runs accumulating in a shared output directory — no stage removes outputs from a previous run, and the merge stage consumes whatever intermediate files it finds — a condition that cannot be recreated.
 This package supersedes that archive.

 ---